One can always be kind to people about whom one cares nothing.

 The reason why so many people whom we honour were so unlikeable is very simple; there is no good reason for them to be likeable.
 Actors have to be likeable, as do politicians, professionals, popular television presenters and other prostitutes; but writers, teachers and artists?
 What can they gain from being liked?
 Fame?
 Popularity?
 Money?
 Awards?
 Status?
 Is that what it’s all about?
 Is that why they work?
 Is that what you want from them?
 Someone who knows how to be popular, how to be liked?

 People who speak the truth are unlikeable because the truth is unlikeable.
 The truth is, at least to the self, annoying, disturbing, hurtful and, in extremis, absolutely horrifying.
-It is disorienting to read or hear of it3; indeed that is how you know it is the truth.
+It is disorienting to read or hear of it, painful, indeed pain is how you know it is the truth.
 It can be, at least to the self, positively agonising to experience reality, so one can hardly be expected to find reading about it reassuring.
 If it is, you can be certain that you are not actually encountering anything of real value, but a sop, something said in order to gain approval, to reassure you and to make you feel good.

 This is why the greatest artists and teachers—particularly writers and speakers—have a tendency to be unlikeable, unpopular, ignored, ridiculed and hated.
 Not always of course; plenty were congenial and affable types—in a sense, being likeable is a little like being tall, sometimes useful, but irrelevant to integrity; although even chirpy and agreeable writers and artists frustrate their readers and upset people who can further their careers.
 Those who speak the truth have a tendency to burn their bridges with editors, agents, influencers and the public.
 They may complain about their obscurity and poverty, or they may not, but they refuse to compromise with what they know to be the truth.